Ash-Lee/Toolkit/README.md

-## Development Toolkit for Beginners - 1.0
+## Development Toolkit for Beginners - 1.1

 A reference for intrepid knowledge seekers and digital padawans.

 [The Odin Project](http://www.theodinproject.com/) - Start here!
 Free open source web development curriculum provides a clear road map for beginners.

-The following (mostly free) resources complimented my personal journey throughout the course of the project.
+The following (mostly free) resources have complimented my personal journey throughout the course of the project.

 ### Coding
 ##### HTML & CSS